-Anyway, those who have fished for the “fish of 10,000 casts” know that salmon fishing tends to involve a lot of down time — swinging flies through pool after pool waiting for the sudden pull — and so I found myself thinking quite a bit about salmon rod design on this last trip (one downside to fishing on vacation is that the rodmaker part of my brain tends to stay on).
+Anyway, those who have fished for the “fish of 10,000 casts” know that salmon fishing tends to involve a lot of down time — swinging flies through pool after pool waiting for the sudden pull — and so I found myself thinking quite a bit about bamboo salmon rod design on this last trip (one downside to fishing on vacation is that the rodmaker part of my brain tends to stay on).

-I think it’s best to begin with a common misconception, namely, that salmon rods are simply trout rods on steroids.
+I think it’s best to begin with a common misconception, namely, that bamboo salmon rods are simply trout rods on steroids.
 I’ve picked up on this a fair bit over the years, and in a way I can see why people think it, but the fact is that there are important design differences between the two.

 But Atlantic Salmon fishing presents a particular challenge (at least the type of fishing that’s typical of the maritimes – I can’t speak for Scandanavia, Iceland, etc.) which is that you might find yourself fishing streamers in the traditional downstream style but you might also end up casting bomber and bug dry flies as well (often having to punch them into the wind – bombers aren’t especially aerodynamic).
 While certain parts of the maritimes are known more for one type of fishing than another if you fish for salmon for a while you’re likely to end up doing both so you’ll need a rod with that kind of capability.

-As I’ve tinkered with my own salmon rod designs over the years I’ve done my best to keep this in mind, and I’ve built my rods to be powerful and fast, but also capable of making rather precise, even delicate casts.
+As I’ve tinkered with my own bamboo salmon rods over the years I’ve done my best to keep this in mind, and I’ve built my rods to be powerful and fast, but also capable of making rather precise, even delicate casts.
 While salmon don’t feed in the same way that trout do — taking flies for the purposes of food — in order to catch salmon on dries you often have to put the fly in a very small window so you just can’t turn a blind eye to precision (A few years back when Junior and I were fishing bombers on the Gaspe Peninsula– gin clear water where you can see the fish perfectly — I was amazed at how curiously fickle they could be about rising to dries.
 In talking with some veteran salmon fisherman in the region, they’ve really emphasized fly placement as an especially critical factor for getting the salmon off of the bottom).
 In short, I’ve constructed my tapers to be able to handle this sort of fishing as well.

 Of course there are other issues relevant to design aside from fishing style.
-A salmon rod must have backbone, especially for the windier days, so that’s important.
+Bamboo salmon rods must have backbone, especially for the windier days, so that’s important.
 The maritimes tend to have precious few “bluebird days” where it’s calm and sunny and far more where the wind is an issue.
 Because of this I also prefer a rod that will load rather quickly so that I can put the fly back in the water where it belongs.
 Like baseball, salmon fishing is a game of percentages so those sort of things can really add up.

 Furthermore, I tend to fish short rods, a fact that many people are surprised by.
 By short I mean in the 6’9″ to 7’9″ range, which is ideal for all but a small handful of rivers that I’ll be on.
 A shorter rod is easier to deal with during all of the hiking I do but it’s also just a heck of a lot more fun to fight a bright strong fish from the ocean on a rod that allows me to really feel that strength.
 While most of the salmon I catch are in the 9-15 lb range, I’ve also landed salmon up to 40 lbs on a 7’6″ rod.
 I’m not quite sure where we got the idea that we had to fish for salmon with monstrous, two-handed telephone poles, but for most places in the maritimes that’s just patently not true and shorter rods will work just fine.